MinisculeGirraffe/Ospry/README.md

-# VultrApp
+# Ospry

-Very super broken app that does not work using the public API of vultr.com
+React Native + Expo app using the public API of vultr.com